dwyl/learn-tachyons/README.md

 This is just indicative of the wider problem.
 _All_ of Tachyons (_which is a complete framework_) is `72kb`
 (_with **everything**_) ...
-If a content publishing company whose _one job_ is to present content effectively, and has hired some of the most talented designers and spent [$132M](https://www.crunchbase.com/organization/medium#section-overview) building the platform, if Medium can't get their CSS under control, who can?!
+Medium is a content publishing company whose _one job_ is to present content effectively, and has hired some of the most talented designers and spent [$132M](https://www.crunchbase.com/organization/medium#section-overview) building the platform.
+If Medium can't get their CSS under control, who can?!

 ### _Bootstrap_ Custom Button (_The Old Way_!)